 What documents do you need to apply?

-• Proof of your home address – a utility bill, tenancy agreement or bank statement).
+- Proof of address – a utility bill, bank statement or tenancy agreement from your home country.

-• The Power of Attorney document, if someone is applying on your behalf.
+- Power of Attorney document – required only if a lawyer or representative is applying on your behalf.

 Processing times vary.
 In some regions, you’ll be given your number immediately after the appointment.
 In others, expect to wait between two days and two weeks.